axllent/silverstripe-enquiry-page/README.md

 # Enquiry Page Module for Silverstripe 5

-This is a simple module to add an Enquiry Page pagetype to the CMS.
-The module uses optional JavaScript form validation, so no requirements for third-party JavaScript libraries (eg: jQuery).
+This is a simple module to add an Enquiry Page page type to the CMS.
+The module uses optional vanilla JavaScript form validation.
 The enquiry form can be configured to add & order your own fields, including the following types:

 - **Text** (TextField/TextAreaField)